Visas and Virtue

-Visas and Virtue is a 1997 narrative short film directed by Chris Tashima and starring Chris Tashima, Susan Fukuda, Diana Georger and Lawrence Craig.
+Visas and Virtue is a 1997 narrative short film directed by Chris Tashima and starring Tashima, Susan Fukuda, Diana Georger and Lawrence Craig.
 It was inspired by the true story of Holocaust rescuer Chiune "Sempo" Sugihara, who is known as "The Japanese Schindler".
 Sugihara issued over 2,000 transit visas to Polish and Lithuanian Jews from his consulate in Kaunas, Lithuania, in August 1940, in defiance of his own government (Japan), thereby allowing an estimated 6,000 individuals to escape the impending Holocaust.

 Background

 This film is a dramatization (docu-drama) and contains fictional characters and events.
 It is not a documentary.
 It is based on an original one-act play by Tim Toyama, which was performed at The Road Theatre Company in Los Angeles in 1995.
 The play was then adapted by actor/director Chris Tashima in 1996, and completed as a 26-minute film in 1997.
 The film was produced by Cedar Grove Productions with Visual Communications serving as non-profit sponsor.

 Visas and Virtue won the Oscar for Best Live Action Short Film in March, 1998 (70th Academy Awards).
 The Oscar statuettes went to actor and director Tashima and producer Chris Donahue.